Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation

 \section{Replacing constant gates with an indeterminate}

 Fix an in-place algorithm $\A=(M^{(0)}=\Id,M^{(1)}, \dots, M^{(m)} = F)$ computing $F$.
 Let $\consts_\A$ denote the set of values used in the constant gates.
-Let $0<\Delta\leq 11$ be some real number.
+Let $0<\Delta< 1$ be some real number.
 If each $c\in \consts_\A$ is an integral power of $\Delta$, then we say that $\A$ is integral with respect to $\Delta$.
 We will assume that $\Delta \geq 2/3$ (otherwise we could replace $\Delta$ with $\Delta^{1/\ell}$ for a suitable integer $\ell$, with respect to which $\A$ is still integral).

-Assume that $\A$ is integral with respect to some $2/3 \leq\Delta\leq 1$.
-(In what follows, we shall make this assumption, but remove it in the appendix using limit arguments.)
+Assume that $\A$ is integral with respect to some $2/3 \leq\Delta< 1$.
+The integrality assumption will be removed in Section~\ref{sec:def:algcond} using limit arguments.
 We define a new algorithm $\A_\Delta$ with corresponding matrices $(M^{(0)}_\Delta,\dots, M^{(m)}_\Delta)$ where each $M^{(t)}_\Delta$ is now an $n\times n$ matrix over the ring of Laurent polynomials with complex coefficients in an indeterminate $z$.\footnote{We remind the reader that a Laurent polynomial possibly has negative degree monomials.} (Throughout, by \emph{polynomials} we refer to Laurent polynomials, and by \emph{proper polynomials} we mean that only nonnegative power monomials are allowed).
-To get accustomed to our notation, note that for some matrix $A=A[z]$ in this ring we can write e.g. $A_{1,3}[7]$, referring to the (complex) number in the first row, third column of the matrix obtained by assigning the value $7$ to $z$ in $M^{(t)}_\Delta$.
+In what follows, we may interchangeably write $p$ or $p[z]$ if it is clear from the context that $p$ is a (Laurent) polynomial in $z$.